erszcz/msc-thesis/dfly-multiboot.md

 The main characteristics of this mode are 32 bit memory addresses and a _flat memory model_[^2].

-[^2]: Flat memory model essentialy means that the whole available memory
+[^2]: Flat memory model essentially means that the whole available memory
       is addressable in a linear space.
       All segment registers may be reset to 0 -- the whole memory may be viewed as one huge segment.